quelgeek/pyngres/examples/README.md

 older version you should have no difficulty making the necessary changes to run the examples.

-You will need to install pyngres into your environment.
+You will need to install pyngres and multipledispatch into your environment.
 ```
 pip install pyngres
+pip install multipledispatch
 ```

-The pyngres library has a dependency on loguru. **pip** will usually resolve it automatically but there is a known problem when using conda/miniconda which prevents it from installing.
+The pyngres library has a dependency on loguru. **pip** will usually resolve it automatically but there is a known problem when using conda/miniconda which sometimes prevents it from installing.
 The workaround is to install loguru first, before installing pyngres.

 You will need to have a running Ingres installation available, your local